GSC Hero 2024-2

 Madu Chukwuemeka Thumbnail

-Madu Chukwuemeka from the University of Benin in Nigeria also took a stab at an industrial-style robot but his approach was to tackle the main arms of the assembly.
-These arms are critical to the stability and functionality of the robot but, if heavy, can also hinder and slow the movement.
-His work with Inspire and Inspire motion was able to reduce 45% of his robot design making for a faster, more agile movement.
+Madu Chukwuemeka from the University of Benin in Nigeria also took a stab at an industrial-style robot.
+Still, his approach was to tackle the main arms of the assembly.
+These arms are critical to the stability and functionality of the robot, but if heavy, they can also hinder and slow the movement.
+His work with Inspire and Inspire Motion was able to reduce 45% of his robot design, making for a faster, more agile movement.
 Congrats Madu, very impressive work on a complex design.

 Follow us on LinkedIn to stay up to date on our next winners